 - Files with Outdated Statistics

-Select the Details button to open statistical information for each individual LAS file referenced by the LAS dataset.
+Click the Details button to open statistical information for each individual LAS file referenced by the LAS dataset.
 Use the arrow buttons to browse through the statistical details for each file.

-If a LAS dataset is added as a layer in ArcGIS Pro and edits have been made to the contributing LAS files, then the layer needs to be removed and added again for the changes to be visible in ArcGIS Pro.
+If a LAS dataset is added as a layer in ArcGIS Pro and edits have been made to the contributing LAS files, the layer needs to be removed and added again for the changes to be visible in ArcGIS Pro.

 Surface Constraints tab

 The Surface Constraints tab displays each surface constraint enforced in the LAS dataset.
-It provides information about the Height Source and Surface Feature Type for each contributing feature class.
+It provides information about the Height Source and Surface Feature Type parameters for each contributing feature class.

 You can add or remove surface constraints referenced by the LAS dataset, or initially add feature classes to a newly created LAS dataset.
 Use the Add and Remove buttons to edit the data referenced by the LAS dataset.

-If a LAS dataset is added as a layer in ArcGIS Pro and edits have been made to the surface constraints, then the layer needs to be removed and added again for the changes to be visible in ArcGIS Pro.
+If a LAS dataset is added as a layer in ArcGIS Pro and edits have been made to the surface constraints, the layer needs to be removed and added again for the changes to be visible in ArcGIS Pro.

 Coordinate System tab

 The Coordinate System tab displays the current coordinate system to use for the LAS dataset.